Concatenated Codes for Short-Molecule DNA Storage with Sequencing Channels of Positive Zero-Undetected-Error Capacity: Introduction

 \section{Introduction}

 DNA-based data storage is characterized by its extraordinary information density\footnote{In information theory, ``information density'' commonly denotes the random variable whose expectation is mutual information.
-In the context of this work, this should be understood as the amount of information bits per gram of DNA.} and long-term stability, and can tackle the continuous growth in digital storage needs.
-A variety of working prototypes and system designs \cite{church2012next,goldman2013towards,grass2015robust,tabatabaei2015rewritable,erlich2017dna,organick2018random,antkowiak2020low} have catalyzed a significant information-theoretic and coding-theoretic research, including coding methods \cite{sabary2024survey}, channel capacity and error probability analysis \cite{lenz2019anchor,lenz2019coding,lenz2019upper,lenz2020achievable,lenz2020achieving,weinberger2022Error,shomorony2021dna,shomorony2022information,weinberger2022dna,ling2025exact,ling2025error,rameshwar2024information,rameshwar2025achievable,ravi2022coded,ravi2024information,narayanan2024achievable,bar2023adversarial,shomorony2021torn,mcbain2024information,mcbain2025achievable}, machine-learning based systems \cite{aharoni2025neural,welter2024end,kobovich2025input,bar2025scalable}, secrecy \cite{vippathalla2023secure,zhang2024secret,zhang2025ramp}, and many more.
+In the context of this work, this should be understood as the number of information bits per gram of DNA.} and long-term stability, and addresses the growing demand for digital storage.
+A variety of working prototypes and system designs \cite{church2012next,goldman2013towards,grass2015robust,tabatabaei2015rewritable,erlich2017dna,organick2018random,antkowiak2020low} have catalyzed a significant body of information-theoretic and coding-theoretic research, including coding methods \cite{sabary2024survey}, channel capacity and error probability analysis \cite{lenz2019anchor,lenz2019coding,lenz2019upper,lenz2020achievable,lenz2020achieving,weinberger2022Error,shomorony2021dna,shomorony2022information,weinberger2022dna,ling2025exact,ling2025error,rameshwar2024information,rameshwar2025achievable,ravi2022coded,ravi2024information,narayanan2024achievable,bar2023adversarial,shomorony2021torn,mcbain2024information,mcbain2025achievable}, machine-learning based systems \cite{aharoni2025neural,welter2024end,kobovich2025input,bar2025scalable}, and secrecy \cite{vippathalla2023secure,zhang2024secret,zhang2025ramp}, among others.
 In this paper, we propose and analyze a coding scheme for DNA-based data storage with short molecules.
-Our analysis focuses specifically on the scaling of the number of information bits that can be reliably stored, with respect to the parameters of the system.
-To facilitate the analysis of the proposed coding scheme, we consider random, unstructured, codes.
-Nevertheless, both the codebook ensemble and the decoder take complexity considerations into account, as a step towards practical implementations of such storage systems.
+Our analysis focuses specifically on the scaling of the number of information bits that can be reliably stored.
+To facilitate the analysis of the proposed coding scheme, we consider random, unstructured codes.
+Nevertheless, both the codebook ensemble and the decoder are designed with complexity constraints in mind.